 Getting to Dillingham Airfield

-Dillingham Airfield is two miles from the village of Mokuleia, Oahu and a 60-minute drive from Honolulu.
+Dillingham Airfield is two miles from the village of Mokuleia and a 60-minute drive from Honolulu.
 You can drive yourself or arrange transportation for a fee by contacting the glider company.
-There is even a bus from the Ala Moana Mall in Honolulu although it takes more than 90 minutes.
+There is even a bus from the Ala Moana Mall in Honolulu.
+It takes around 90 minutes.

 The airfield is in a perfect spot for glider flights.
-Constant, strong sea breezes smack into nearby sharply rising bluffs generating powerful updrafts that supply the lift required for unmotorized, heavier-than-air flight.
+Constant, strong sea breezes smack into nearby sharply rising bluffs generating powerful updrafts that supply the lift required for non motorized, heavier-than-air flight.